Skip to content

 Burnout Isn’t a Badge of Honour

-The Mesij12 months ago4 weeks ago011 mins
+The Mesij1 year ago2 months ago011 mins

 Hustle Harder?
 I’d Rather Nap, Thanks.
 Everywhere you turn, someone’s preaching the gospel of the grind.
 From Instagram reels to overpriced hardbacks by men named Chad, we’re told success only comes to those who sacrifice sleep, sanity and probably their spinal discs.
 Apparently, if you’re not running on three hours of kip and black coffee,…